welsh-bloke/code-quiz/README.md

 to take a multi choice quiz.
 The rules of the game are:

 - [The user has 90 seconds to complete the quiz]
-- [Eack incorrect answer reduces the time remaining bt 10 seconds]
+- [Each incorrect answer reduces the time remaining bt 10 seconds]
 - [The users score id displsyed at the end of the quiz]
 - [The user can enter their initials to appear on a leader board of high scores]